AryanTommer/OFFICEappstore/docs/restapi.rst

 Get All Apps and Releases
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-This route will return all releases to display inside Nextcloud's apps admin area.
+This route will return all releases to display inside TechKiteOFFICE's apps admin area.

 * **Url**: GET /api/v1/apps.json
 * **Url parameters**: None